 Okay, so Margaret River is not just about wine and beer.

-There are plenty of other amazing things to do in Margaret River with kids.
+There are plenty of other amazing things to do with kids in Margaret River.
 Now, we’ve tackled the most important thing, let’s look at what some of those family-friendly activities in Margaret River are.